-Keep in mind that bulk foods such as beans, rice, oatmeal and powdered milk are staples in the survival food pantry.
+Keep in mind that bulk foods such as beans, rice, oatmeal, and powdered milk are staples in the survival food pantry.
 Relatively speaking, they are all (with the exception, perhaps of the milk) inexpensive.
-These are basics, yes.
+These are the basics, yes.
 But if you are just getting started, why not begin with the food your family eats – but only in canned form?

 Also, do not forget to store at least one gallon of water per person per day along with your emergency food supply.

 Storing food for an emergency can be challenging but it does not have to be a chore.
 Eliminate the panic of attempting to get it all done at once and the process can almost be fun and game-like.
 Searching out deals – either with coupons or at sales – can be an adventure in and of itself.
 Involve the kids by asking them for suggestions and helping them make selections that they will enjoy eating.

 Continue the adventure by learning to cook with traditional storage items such as the bulk food items mentioned above (beans, rice, oatmeal, and powdered milk).
 Adding condiments of various types will result in delicious meals not only now, but after an emergency when good tasting food will be a comfort.